coinbase/mesh-sdk-go/syncer/README.md

 [![GoDoc](https://img.shields.io/badge/go.dev-reference-007d9c?logo=go&logoColor=white&style=shield)](https://pkg.go.dev/github.com/coinbase/rosetta-sdk-go/syncer?tab=doc)

-The Syncer package provides support for syncing blocks from any Rosetta Node API implementation.
+The Syncer package provides support for syncing blocks from any Rosetta Data API implementation.
 If you want to see an example of how to use this package, take a look at [rosetta-cli](https://github.com/coinbase/rosetta-cli).